Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ### 2. Main Hall

 A wide hall (area 2A) runs the width of the house, with a black marble fireplace at one end and a sweeping, red marble staircase at the other.
-Mounted on the wall above the fireplace is a longsword (nonmagical) with a windmill cameo worked into the hilt.
+Mounted on the wall above the fireplace is a [[5.
+Mechanics/Items/Longsword.md\|longsword]] (nonmagical) with a windmill cameo worked into the hilt.
 The wood-paneled walls are ornately sculpted with images of vines, flowers, nymphs, and satyrs.
-Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom (Perception) check, see serpents and skulls inconspicuously woven into the wall designs.
+Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, see serpents and skulls inconspicuously woven into the wall designs.
 The decorative paneling follows the staircase as it circles upward to the second floor.

 A cloakroom (area 2B) has several black cloaks hanging from hooks on the walls.
 A top hat sits on a high shelf.